I did not watch the Espys, which took place July 15 on ESPN.

 Lauren Hill kept her dream of playing basketball alive despite suffering from terminal brain cancer.
-By the way, the Mount St. Joseph University (Cincinnati) student died earlier this year at the age of 19.
+By the way, the Mount St. Joseph University (Cincinnati) student died earlier this year at age 19.

 Despite her death, Hill's The Cure Starts Now Foundation has become a juggernaut in recent months.
-The foundation has raised more than $1.1 million, thanks to the teenager's tireless work and perseverance.
+It has raised more than $1.1 million, thanks to the teenager's tireless work and perseverance.